-Mortgage vs Rent in 2026 — When to Buy (With the Math)
+Mortgage vs Rent in 2026 β When to Buy (With the Math)

-Mortgage vs Rent in 2026 — When to Buy (With the Math)
+Mortgage vs Rent in 2026 β When to Buy (With the Math)

+This guide does the math three different ways, gives you a break-even table by year, and ends with the lifestyle factors that should override the spreadsheet either way.
 The fastest path to your specific number is to plug your situation into our mortgage calculator and our home affordability calculator side by side.
 The rest of this article is for understanding the inputs and stress-testing the answer.

 The Framing Fallacy: "Throwing Money Away on Rent"